smmislam/pytorch-planet/README.md

 Note that, my interpretation of action repeat is that the agent has to perform the action at least twice for it to be considered as a repetition.
 Hence, setting `action_repeat` to 1 will cause the action to be performed twice in total.

+Also, you might find the [Tips and Tricks](T_T.md) useful to better understand this paper from a practical point of view.

 # Usage
 1. Install the dependencies listed in [requirements.txt](requirements.txt)
 2. Run the following command to begin the training (default environment is dm-control's walker-walk) \